teeuwen/btdwm/README.md

 	* Per tag layouts
 	* The status area has been removed
-	* libnotify notifications to display the active client
 	* True transparency support
 	* Probably more, I should've put this on version control earlier on...